VasylTsykolanov/Data_Science_Portfolio/Predictive modelling for marketing/readme.md

 * MntMagazines: spending on products of type magazines
 * MntScenario: spending on products of type scenario/decorations
 * MntBrandA_Material: spending on products of type Brand A Material
-* NumDealsPurchases: number of promotional deals while pruchasing products
+* NumDealsPurchases: number of promotional deals while purchasing products
 * NumWebPurchases: number of web purchases
-* NumCatalogPurchases: numer of purchases from catalog
+* NumCatalogPurchases: numer of purchases from catalogue
 * NumStorePurchases: nnumber of purchases from store
 * NumWebVisitsMonth: number of web visits per month
 * AcceptedCmp1: if accepted 1st promotional campaign